 Table of Contents

 Among assistance programs for the elderly, the Massachusetts Supportive Senior Housing Initiative Program is nearly unique in its design.
-The program provides assisted living level of care to elderly residents living in publicly supported housing.
+Also referred to as the Elderly Supportive Housing Initiative, this program provides assisted living level of care to elderly residents living in publicly supported housing.
 Instead of low income seniors with moderate care needs being forced into Medicaid-funded nursing homes prematurely, the state brings assisted living level care to public housing.

 Two levels of support are provided through this program.
 All elderly residents in need receive certain assistance free of charge (included with their rent).
 A higher level of assistance is offered, which some residents receive free of charge (funded by other public sources), and others pay for, on a sliding scale based on their income.
 Details below.
 Similar to assisted living facilities, supervision and assistance is available around the clock.